mcu-tools/mcuboot/README.md

 ## Browsing

-Information and documentation on the bootloader are stored within the source.

-For more information, use the following pointers to the source:
+You can find additional documentation on the bootloader in the source files.
+For more information, use the following links:
 - [boot/bootutil](boot/bootutil): The core of the bootloader itself.
 - [boot/boot\_serial](boot/boot_serial): Support for serial upgrade within the bootloader itself.
 - [boot/zephyr](boot/zephyr): Port of the bootloader to Zephyr.